 When you have been injured on the job, and you have made a workers’ compensation claim; your own doctor or the referred specialist will advise you.
 They will discuss medical treatments, whether you have a partial or permanent disability and when or if you can return to work.

 In cases where your employer’s insurance company disputes your injuries, illness or disabilities, they may ask you to undergo an independent medical examination (IME).
-This will be given by another doctor who is supposed to be objective in the situation.
+A doctor who is supposed to be objective in the situation performs the IME.
 In Pennsylvania, your employer’s insurance company has the right to ask you to attend an IME once every six months.

 An IME is not truly independent.
-It is an examination by a doctor who is selected, and paid, by the insurance company.
-He or she provides them with opinions regarding such issues as the cause of your injury, the nature/extent of your workers’ compensation disability, your work capacity and your future treatment.
-You do not have to accept treatment from this doctor.
+The insurance company selects a doctor to give you the examination.
+The doctor provides the insurance company with opinions regarding such issues as the cause of your injury, the nature/extent of your workers’ compensation disability, your work capacity and your future treatment.
+Even if you are required to attend an IME, you do not have to accept treatment from this doctor after your IME.

 You should not attend an IME until first discussing this with a workers’ compensation lawyer as, often, this doctor’s opinions will differ from the opinions of your treating doctor.